wikimedia/wvui/readme.md

 -   JavaScript configuration files are not type checked when building the library.
 This seems to be because Webpack shakes out dead code.
 All types can be tested manually via `npx --no-install tsc --noEmit --incremental false`.
+-   The linter doesn't enforce tabs in in TypeScript enumerations or module declarations.

 [storybook is incompatible with vue devtools]:
 	https://github.com/storybookjs/storybook/issues/1708#issuecomment-630262553